Coronavirus: Daily update

-Coronavirus: Daily update as PM's aide faces new claims about lockdown trip
+Coronavirus: Daily update as No 10 row overshadows plans to lift lockdown

 Get a longer coronavirus briefing from the BBC in your inbox, each weekday morning, by signing up here.